Lancaster County Carriage & Antique Auction

 ** Times may change.
 See the sale day catalog on Friday morning for the final schedule.
 Rain or shine! **

-5 to 6 blocks will be selling shrubbery/flowers, crafts, antiques/ collectibles, small tack items, tools, and more.
+• 3:30 pm Early Bird Auction5 to 6 blocks will be selling shrubbery/flowers, crafts, antiques/ collectibles, small tack items, tools, and more.
+NOTE: No carriages will be sold until Friday

-• 6:00 pm *NEW* Miniature Horses & Ponies – cataloged Bring your family and enjoy the evening together.
+• 6:00 pm Miniature Horses & Pony Sale – Bring your family and enjoy the evening together.
 Maybe you’ll find the ideal pony for your children!

 • 8:00 am Antiques & Collectibles